What to do when the weather gets rough

 - Warning: A tornado has been sighted or indicated by weather radar.
 If a tornado warning is issued for your area and the sky becomes threatening, move to your pre-designated place of safety.

 WSU’s main campus houses one of Sedgwick County Emergency Management's tornado sirens.
 During inclement weather, sirens will only sound in the event of a tornado warning.
 The sirens are outdoor warning devices only and will be tested each Monday at noon provided skies are clear.
-For indoor notification, the ShockerAlert System will be activated when a tornado warning is issued for a WSU campus.
+For indoor notification, the ShockerAlert System will be activated when a tornado warning is issued for Sedgwick County.
 In the event of a tornado warning, move to the lowest level of the building and seek shelter immediately.
 Every building on campus has a designated tornado shelter area marked by red signs giving specific directions.

 Members of the university community should consider the buildings on campus where they spend the most time, and locate the recommended shelters to save time in case of a weather emergency.